-• a residual charge allowing recovery of remaining cost (this is a lump-sum charge calculated on the basis of long-term average energy production).
+Another example is Norway which has a 'point of connection' tariff system which means that users are charged nodally based upon the costs imposed by injections/withdrawals upon losses.
+A residual charge then allows recovery of remaining cost (this is a lump-sum charge calculated on the basis of long-term average energy production).

-This regime, therefore, accommodates the concept of short run marginal cost (SRMC) in the applied transmission tariff structure.
+Norway's regime, therefore, accommodates the concept of short run marginal cost (SRMC) in the applied transmission tariff structure.

-In contrast, most other European countries currently apply tariff structures that are based on average cost (e.g. Germany and Austria), with the objective of recovering the total costs the transmission system.
+In contrast, most other European countries currently apply tariff structures that are based on the average cost of the respective TSO (e.g. Germany and Austria), with the primary objective of recovering the total costs the transmission system in a transparent and predictable manner.